Globe Town, Tower Hamlets

 Globe Town has a large Bangladeshi community, as well as Turkish, Arabic and Cantonese speaking minorities.
 The ward’s population grew by almost 30 per cent between the 2001 and 2011 censuses.

-As a result of Tower Hamlets’ short-lived division into seven ‘neighbourhoods’ in the 1980s, Globe Town must be the best branded locality in London, with stylish steel spheres mounted on brick columns or arches at every point of access.
-(Runner-up in the ‘best-branded’ category is Jamaica Road, with its lovely lamp posts.)
+As a result of Tower Hamlets’ short-lived division into seven ‘neighbourhoods’ in the 1980s, Globe Town is the most strongly branded locality in London, with skeletal steel spheres mounted on brick columns or flat arches at all main access points.

 Postal district: E2